Rust: starting with blazingly fast programming language

 -

 Runtime: Rust doesn't use virtual machine.
-It directly run on target system.
+It directly runs on target system.

 You don't need any runtime to run executable built by Rust.
 This is not